DaveSkender/Stock.Indicators/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-## the problem
+### the problem

-A clear and concise description of the bug.
+A clear and concise description of the bug and expected behavior.
 If known, explain why you believe the problem is within this library.

 Error message(s):